TormodLandet/raschii/README.rst

 Raschii
 =======

-Raschii is a Python implementation of stream function waves theory and is named after `Thysanoessa raschii <https://en.wikipedia.org/wiki/Thysanoessa_raschii>`_, the Arctic Krill.
+Raschii is a Python implementation of stream function wave theory and is named after `Thysanoessa raschii <https://en.wikipedia.org/wiki/Thysanoessa_raschii>`_, the Arctic Krill.